Following Moderation & Responsibility with Distilled Spirits

 Drinking in Moderation

-The Distilled Spirits Council of the United States (DISCUS) recommends that adults who have questions regarding alcohol and health should discuss the potential risks and potential benefits with his/her physician who can determine what is best for that person based on individual risk factors, such as family history, genetics and lifestyle.
+The Distilled Spirits Council recommends that adults who have questions regarding alcohol and health should discuss the potential risks and potential benefits with his/her physician who can determine what is best for that person based on individual risk factors, such as family history, genetics and lifestyle.

 DISCUS does not recommend that people drink beverage alcohol for potential health benefits.
 Alcohol abuse can cause serious health problems.